Aankhibhui

 Aankhibhui is a village development committee in Sankhuwasabha District in the Kosi Zone of north-eastern Nepal.
 At the time of the 1991 Nepal census it had a population of 7019 people living in 1296 individual households.
 It was VDC with highest population in the district.

 Education

-This VDC has three secondary schools which are named as Mahendra Jyoti Madhyamik Bidhyalaya after the name of former King Mahendra, Amaruwa Madhyamik Bidhyalaya after the name of one of the ward in the village and latest established is Bhagawati Madhyamik Bidhyalaya.
+This VDC has three secondary schools which are named as Mahendra Jyoti Madhyamik Bidhyalaya after the name of former King Mahendra, Amaruwa Madhyamik Bidhyalaya after the name of one of the wards in the village and latest established is Bhagawati Madhyamik Bidhyalaya.